From Abracadabra to Zombies | View All

 A parapsychologist with a Ph.D. in psychology (University of North Carolina, 1963), known for his work on lucid dreams, astral projection, LSD, marijuana, and ESP.
-After retiring from the University of California at Davis psychology department, he joined the Institute of Transpersonal Psychology in Palo Alto and spent a year developing a curriculum for Robert Bigelow’s endowed Chair of Consciousness Studies at the University of Nevada at Las Vegas.
+After retiring from the University of California at Davis psychology department, he joined the Institute of Transpersonal Psychology (now Sophia University) in Palo Alto and spent a year developing a curriculum for Robert Bigelow’s endowed Chair of Consciousness Studies at the University of Nevada at Las Vegas.
 Bigelow, a wealthy Las Vegas businessman with a penchant for funding paranormal research, gave nearly $4 million to UNLV in 1997 to teach courses on such subjects as dreams, meditation, hypnosis, out-of-body experiences, telepathy, and the ever-popular subject among college students, drug-induced altered states of consciousness.
 Bigelow pulled the plug on the program in 2002.
 No explanation was given but perhaps the fact that in five years the program had produced nothing of interest might have had something to do with it.
 (In 1971, Tart authored On Being Stoned: A Psychological Study of Marijuana Intoxication.)

 Early in his career, Tart edited a psychology text, Altered States of Consciousness (1969) and authored several of the articles in his anthology.
 He defined an altered state of consciousness (ASC) as one in which an individual “clearly feels a qualitative shift in his pattern of mental functioning.”
 For those who prefer a behaviorist definition, he offered the following: “an ASC is a hypothetical construct invoked when an S’s behavior (including the behavior of verbal report) is radically different from his ordinary behavior.”
 Tart believes that Yoga and Zen had long been tapping into ASCs and that there was something mystical or spiritual, something superior or higher, about these altered states of consciousness.
 For Tart, ASCs are a gateway to a higher consciousness, to the realm of the paranormal and the spiritual.